 A water softening system that is full of water should have an entry valve, and it should not be too high.
 The valves that are located too high will cause water not to drain.
 The pressure of water flow will be decreased in the whole house as well.

 You need to check the float valve controls.
 Ensure that the valves are straight and there is no interruption.
-Moreover, you have to ensure that the valves are not broken or having disconnection from anywhere.
+Moreover, you have to ensure that the valves are not broken or have disconnection from anywhere.
 Also, guarantee that the pressure of water meets the requirements of the water softener.
 Also, you should clean the control valve, drain tubing, and brine injector.

 For instance, the high water flow will reduce the brine tank to work completely.
 In fact, you have to check if the water softener is operating perfectly or not.
 The brine tank should not be higher than 10 to 12 inches.